-- If pharmacy prior authorization (PA) program review through Prime Therapeutics is required, physicians may submit pharmacy PA requests online .
+- If pharmacy prior authorization (PA) program review through Prime Therapeutics is required, physicians may submit the uniform PA form .
 For more information, refer to the Pharmacy Programs section.

 - For out-of-area (BlueCard® program) members, if prior authorization is required, use the online router tool.
 It will redirect you to pre-service review information on the member’s Home Plan website.
 For Electronic Provider Access (EPA) details, refer to the BlueCard Program Provider Manual .

 Checking eligibility and/or benefit information and/or obtaining prior authorization is not a guarantee of payment.
 Benefits will be determined once a claim is received and will be based upon, among other things, the member’s eligibility and the terms of the member’s certificate of coverage, including, but not limited to, exclusions and limitations applicable on the date services were rendered.
 If you have any questions, call the number on the member's ID card.
 Certain employer groups may require prior authorization or pre-notification through other vendors.
 If you have any questions, call the number on the member's ID card.
 Regardless of any prior authorization or benefit determination, the final decision regarding any treatment or service is between the patient and the health care provider.

 Availity is a trademark of Availity, LLC., a separate company that operates a health information network to provide electronic information exchange services to medical professionals.
 Availity provides administrative services to BCBSIL.
 AIM Specialty Health (AIM) is an independent company that has contracted with BCBSIL to provide prior authorization for expanded outpatient and specialty utilization management for members with coverage through BCBSIL.
 Prime Therapeutics LLC (Prime) is a pharmacy benefit management company.
 BCBSIL contracts with Prime to provide pharmacy benefit management and other related services.
 BCBSIL, as well as several independent Blue Cross and Blue Shield Plans, has an ownership interest in Prime.
 BCBSIL makes no endorsement, representations or warranties regarding any products or services provided by third party vendors.